Kosovo War: UN, NATO, and OSCE (1998–1999)

 On 13 October 1998, the North Atlantic Council issued activation orders for the execution of both limited air strikes and a phased air campaign in Yugoslavia which would begin in approximately 96 hours.
 On 15 October the NATO Kosovo Verification Mission (KVM) Agreement for a ceasefire was signed, and the deadline for withdrawal was extended to 27 October.
-Difficulties implementing the agreement were reported, as clashes continued between government troops and the guerrillas.
+Difficulties implementing the agreement were reported, as clashes continued between government troops and the KLA separatists.
 The Serbian withdrawal commenced on or around 25 October 1998, and Operation Eagle Eye commenced on 30 October.

-The KVM was a large contingent of unarmed Organization for Security and Co-operation in Europe (OSCE) peace monitors (officially known as verifiers) that moved into Kosovo.
-Their inadequacy was evident from the start.
-They were nicknamed the "clockwork oranges" in reference to their brightly coloured vehicles.
-Fighting resumed in December 1998 after both sides broke the ceasefire, and this surge in violence culminated in the killing of Zvonko Bojanić, the Serb mayor of the town of Kosovo Polje.
+The KVM was a large contingent of unarmed Organization for Security and Co-operation in Europe (OSCE) peace monitors (termed verifiers) that moved into Kosovo in late 1998.
+Fighting resumed in December 1998 when both sides broke the ceasefire, and this surge in violence culminated in the killing of Zvonko Bojanić, the Serb mayor of the town of Kosovo Polje.
 Yugoslav authorities responded by launching a crackdown against KLA militants.
+Fighting also broke out in northern Kosovo, near Podujevo in late December.

-The January to March 1999 phase of the war brought increasing insecurity in urban areas, including bombings and murders.
+The security situation in Kosovo in early 1999 brought increasing insecurity in urban areas, including bombings and murders.
 Such attacks took place during the Rambouillet talks in February and as the Kosovo Verification Agreement unraveled in March.
 Killings on the roads continued and increased.
 There were military confrontations in, among other places, the Vushtrri area in February and the heretofore unaffected Kaçanik area in early March.

 On 15 January 1999 the Račak massacre occurred when 45 Kosovan Albanians were killed.
 The bodies had been discovered by OSCE monitors, including Head of Mission William G. Walker, and foreign news correspondents.
 Yugoslavia denied a massacre took place.
 The Račak massacre was the culmination of the conflict between the KLA and Yugoslav forces that had continued throughout the winter of 1998–1999.
 The incident was immediately condemned as a massacre by the Western countries and the United Nations Security Council, and later became the basis of one of the charges of war crimes leveled against Milošević and his top officials.
 This massacre was the turning point of the war.
 NATO decided that the conflict could only be settled by introducing a military peacekeeping force under the auspices of NATO, to forcibly restrain the two sides.
 Pristina, the capital of Kosovo, had been subjected to heavy firefights and segregation according to OSCE reports.